RabbitMQ: Dead nodes in cluster

 gds govuk connect -e production ssh aws/jumpbox "govuk_node_list -C rabbitmq"

 If the dead node is not in the list, then it can be safely removed from the cluster.
-To do this, SSH onto one of the RabbitMQ machines and run the following with the dead node:
+To do this, run the following with the dead node: